-Please note for parcels within the Lake Whatcom, Lake Samish & Lake Padden Watersheds no permits can be issued after September 16, 2016 due the closure that begins October 1st.
+For parcels within the Lake Whatcom, Lake Samish and Lake Padden watersheds, the last day that permits can be issued is September 15, 2017 due to the closure that begins October 1st.
+Also, no activities which expose more than 500 sq. ft. of soil (in total) are permitted from October 1st through May 31st.
 Click here for more information.

 New Stormwater Regulations - 2016

 On October 11, 2016, the Whatcom County Council adopted new regulations regarding stormwater management in Whatcom County.
 These regulations are designed to normalize the stormwater requirements, provide compliance with the County's National Pollutant Discharge Elimination System (NPDES) Phase II Permit (Clean Water Act), recognize the impact of tree removal in Lake Whatcom, Lake Samish, and Lake Padden watersheds, and capture stormwater impacts from large projects in the rural areas.
 These regulations went into effect on October 22, 2016.
 Read more information here.

 Some of the watersheds of Whatcom County are protected through special districts.
 These special districts are overlay zones that impose regulatory controls that are designed to preserve and protect the unique character and long-term viability of the speciﬁc geographic areas that they have been applied to.
 These overlay zones are found in Title 20 of Whatcom County Code.